hugolui/ROM_code/README.md

     sh run.sh

-The output file is a CGNS file containing the ROM solution for a determined number of snapshots (listed in the inputs.inp file).
+The output file is a CGNS file containing the ROM solutions for a determined number of snapshots (listed in the inputs.inp file).
 For all candidate models evaluated, the DNN parameters and hyperparameters can be found in the folder "line3/regression/deep_learning/results/".

 In the "inputs.inp" file, we can specify the training and validation data, the fluid region of interest for the construction of the ROM, the numerical scheme used to compute the derivative of the temporal modes, the number of POD modes, the SPOD size and type, the norm for the POD correlation matrix, the hyperparameters search space, the hyperparameter optimization strategy, the number of candidate models to be evaluated and the number of snapshots for reconstruction of the flowfield.
 So, there are many parameters to play with here to improve the accuracy of the reduced order model.